Swiss literature: Emergence of vernacular literature

 First in order of date are the Minnesingers, the number of whom in the districts that ultimately formed part of the medieval Swiss Confederation are said to have exceeded thirty.
 Zürich then (as now) was the chief literary centre of the Confederation.
-The two Manesses (father and son) collected many of their songs in a manuscript that has happily come down to us and is preserved in Paris.
+The two Manesses (father and son) collected a number of their songs in a manuscript that has happily come down to us and is preserved in Paris.
 The most prominent was Master John Hadlaub, who flourished in the second half of the 13th and the first quarter of the 14th centuries.
 Next we have a long series of war songs, celebrating the victories of the Swiss.
 One of the earliest and most famous of these was composed by Hans Halbsuter of Lucerne to commemorate the battle of Sempach (1386), not far from his native town.
 There are other similar songs for the victory of Näfels (1388) and those of the battle of Grandson and battle of Morat (both 1476) in the Burgundian War.
-In the 14th century the Dominican friar Ulrich Boner of Bern versified many old fables.
+In the 14th century the Dominican friar Ulrich Boner of Bern versified a number of old fables.

 More important are the historical chronicles.
 In the 14th century we have Christian Kuchlmaster's continuation of the annals of the famous monastery of St Gall, in the early 15th century the rhymed chronicle of the war between the Appenzellers and the abbot of St Gall, and rather later in the same century the chronicles of Conrad Justinger of Bern and Hans Fründ (died 1469) of Lucerne, besides the fantastical chronicle of Strattligen and a scarcely less fanciful poem on the supposed Scandinavian descent of the men of Schwyz and of Ober Hasle, both by Elogius Kiburger (died 1506) of Berne.

 In the 15th century, too, we have the White Book of Sarnen and the first William Tell song, which gave rise to the well-known legend, as well as the rather later play named the Urnerspiel dealing with the same subject.
 The Burgundian War witnessed a great outburst of historical ardour in the shape of chronicles written by Diebold Schilling (died 1486) of Bern, by Melchior Russ (died 1499), Diebold Schilling the Younger (d. between 1516 and 1523) and Petermann Etterlin (died 1509), all three of Lucerne as well as by Gerold Edlibach (died 1530) of Zürich, and by Johnanes Lenz (died 1541) of Brugg.
 In the vernacular, too, are the earliest descriptions of the Confederation, those by Albert von Bonstetten of Einsiedeln (1479) and by Conrad Turst of Zürich (1496), to whom also we owe the first map of the country (1495–1497).